clement2019/Ansible_project_4_devops/README.md

-# anasible_project
+# Ansible Projects for Devops
-This will help in managing resource creation in ansible
+This will help in managing resource creation uaing playbook for devops